Born-Digital-US/islandora_oral_histories/README.md

 ### Install and configuration
 Install and enable this module as you would for any other Drupal module.
 Incorporating this into the site's composer.json is outside the scope of this document.

-The module will provide several field formatters and all of the module code with some javascript and CSS to parse a transcript and several configurations.
-NOTE: the configurations that are included are the only ones that do not possibly interefere with a potential core or common configuration, so some manual configuration will be needed.
+The module will provide several field formatters and all of the module code with some javascript and CSS to parse a transcript.
+A subsequent version of this module will include minimal configurations, but it will have to be a manual process to configure the dependencies for content to use the features of this module.

 ##### Manual configurations
 The srt, vtt or txt format of a time-based transcript is stored as a File media related to the audio or video item.
 This uses the "Transcript" media use.